GoBoundless/spar/README.md

 ## Local Deployment

-To deploy to a local directory, setup your config.yml file like so:
+To deploy to a local directory, setup your `config.yml` file environments like so:

     default:
       debug: true

     staging:
-      debug: false
       deploy_strategy: local
       deploy_path: compiled/staging

     production:
-      debug: false
-      compress: true
       deploy_strategy: local
       deploy_path: compiled/production

- The deploy_path may be either a relative path in your application or a global path on your computer.
+ The `deploy_path` may be either a relative path in your application or a global path on your computer.

 ## S3 Deployment

-To deploy to an S3 bucket, setup your config.yml file like so:
+To deploy to an S3 bucket, setup your environments like so:

-    default:
-      debug: true

-    staging:
-      debug: false

     production:
-      debug: false
-      compress: true
       deploy_strategy: s3
       aws_key: "my_access_key"
       aws_secret: "my+super+secret+access+key"